3 Month Nap Regression

 How do I handle this regression?

-When our babies are going through a regression, we want to do our best to optimize sleep and prevent overtiredness.
+When your baby goes through a regression, it is important to do your best to continue to optimize sleep and prevent overtiredness.

 What if I can’t save the nap?